 In collaboration with head coaches and athletic administrative

-maintains parent and alumni communication.
-Coaches will demonstrate
+service activities and maintaining parent and alumni communication.

-commitment to the W&L philosophy by emphasizing academic
+Coaches will demonstrate commitment to the W&L philosophy by

-priorities for student-athletes as well as the importance of good
+emphasizing academic priorities for student-athletes as well as the

 - Coaches team members individually and in groups, and